SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 To make a resource accessible from the whole internet you need to create a **public IP** and assign it, otherwise you can put the resource behind a public load balancer.

-If you want to link different private azure resources you can use **Service Endpoints** (which are not exposed externally).
+If you want to link different private azure resources in the same vnet you can use **Service Endpoints** (which are not exposed externally).
 If you need to link different vnet without a VPN you can use **VNet Peering**

 If you need to link the on-premises resources to the Azure cloud resources, you can use an Azure **VPN**, or **Azure ExpressRoute** which provides a dedicated VPN that doesn't travel over the internet but in private channels (used for high bandwidth and higher levels of security).